ml-stat-Sustech/TorchCP/README.md

-DeepCP is a Python toolbox for conformal prediction research on deep learning models, using PyTorch.
+TorchCP is a Python toolbox for conformal prediction research on deep learning models, using PyTorch.
 Specifically, this toolbox has implemented some representative methods (including posthoc and training methods) for classification and regression tasks.
 This codebase is still under construction.
 Comments, issues, contributions, and collaborations are all welcomed!

 # Overview
-torchCP has implemented the following methods:
+TorchCP has implemented the following methods:
 ## Classification
  Year | Title                                                                                                                                           | Venue   | Code Link |
 |------|-------------------------------------------------------------------------------------------------------------------------------------------------|---------|-------------|